Directed by: J.J. Abrams || Produced by: J.J. Abrams, Bryan Burk, Damon Lindelof, Alex Kurtzman, Roberto Orci

 All in all, Star Trek: Into Darkness is another success for Paramount and the Trek-cannon in general.
 It doesn’t reinvent the wheel in light of the ’09 reboot, and its level of cheesiness can be distracting at times, as is its copout ending; overall, though, it’s so reliably entertaining and well made that I can’t not recommend it.
 You go, J. J. Abrams.
 Best of luck with Star Wars.

 SUMMARY & RECOMMENDATION: Star Trek: Into Darkness is more fun, high-octane rebooting of the original classic series.
 If you’re an old-school Trek fan who can’t move on from the 1960s, this movie, like it’s predecessor, probably still isn’t for you.
 I loved the cast, thought the action and FX were great, and enjoyed Benedict Cumberbatch’s villain, so I was on board.
+I don’t see this film as a dip in quality from the 2009 reboot like so many others do.

 — However… some of the corny dialogue distracts from the adventure at hand.
 The script chickens out big-time in the ending.
+Super blood.